richiq/umongo-async-mongomock/docs/userguide.rst

     Dog.find_one({'_id': 'Odwin'})
     <object Document __main__.Dog({'id': 'Odwin', 'breed': 'Labrador'})>

-You can also access the collection used by the document at any time (for example to do more low-level operations):
+The suer can also access the collection used by the document at any time to perform more low-level operations:

 .. code-block:: python